 How OpCon Can Help

 As automation experts, we are on the evolutionary path of checklists.
-At SMA Solutions, we regularly build IT and business workflows and help our clients digitize their checklists.
+At SMA Technologies, we regularly build IT and business workflows and help our clients digitize their checklists.
 We do this across multiple operating systems: Linux/UNIX (SUSE, RHEL), Windows (Microsoft), mainframe (z/OS), midrange (IBM i), cloud (Azure, AWS, Softlayer, Oracle) and multiple applications.
 We also build in notifications for times when human interaction is required in fact, human interference is rarely required.

 The return on investment (ROI), in terms of productivity, reduced training costs and quality control is significant, and these systems are gaining wide spread interest, just like our own IT automation solutions.